-Yes, if you want it.
-Just contact the Program Consultant after you receive the results.
+If you would like to receive feedback about your application, just contact the Program Consultant after you receive the results.
 The consultant can often provide helpful comments from the Reviewing Circle and suggest how you can strengthen your next application.